 According to the Official Blog of the National Taxpayers Union, GovernmentBytes, “up to 60 percent of the nation’s taxable property may be over-assessed, leaving property owners to pay thousands of dollars more than they need to.”
 Prepare yourself to file an appeal if necessary by hiring a professional to correctly appraise your property’s current value.
 In order to insure that your appeal is successful, it must be filed as quickly as possible upon receiving your Notice of Value.

-If you have any interest in preparing yourself to file a property tax appeal, come and see me, an experienced Arizona eminent domain attorney that can give you the expert advice you deserve.
-Call (480)-428-3572 today to schedule your consultation.
+If you have any interest in preparing yourself to file a property tax appeal, contact and experienced Arizona eminent domain attorney that can give you the expert advice you deserve.